Caroline Palmer: Awards and honors

 Palmer held a FIRST award (NIH) at Ohio State University (1990-1996) for her research on the memory and motor bases of skilled performance.
 She received the Early Career Award (American Psychological Association, 1996) for her discoveries in rule-governed cognitive bases of musical skill.
 On joining McGill University (Canada) in 2003, Palmer became the Canada Research Chair in Cognitive Neuroscience of Performance.
 She is a founding member of the international laboratory for Brain, Music, and Sound research (BRAMS), jointly affiliated with McGill University and Université de Montréal (2005).
 Palmer directed the NSERC-CREATE training network in Auditory Cognitive Neuroscience (2009-2015) which trained over 200 students in neural and behavioral foundations of auditory processing.
 Palmer directs a second NSERC-CREATE training network in Complex Dynamics of Brain and Behavior (2017-2024) with 17 industry and governmental partners and 6 Canadian universities.
 Palmer is a Fellow of the American Psychological Association (2005), the Association for Psychological Science (2011), and the Canadian Society for Brain, Behaviour and Cognitive Sciences (2017).
 Palmer became a Fellow of the Royal Society of Canada in 2017.
+Palmer received the Lifetime Achievement Award from the Society for Music Perception and Cognition in 2026.